technoid99/my_news_feed/README.md

 | 7 | Site updates automatically in 1–2 mins |
 | 8 | Bookmark your filtered feed URL for reuse |

+The [Detailed Setup Guide](https://github.com/technoid99/my_news_feed/wiki/Detailed-Setup-Guide) is located in the wiki.

 ---

 ## 📂 You Can Use Multiple Feed Files